23 Cheapest European Cities & Airports to Fly into in 2020

 Shannon Airport (SNN)

-Dublin and Shannon airports are on opposite sides of Ireland, and both are busy hubs of Aer Lingus, which offers cheap flights including those that then go onto other continental destinations.
-Both are similar in airfare price (with Dublin usually being just a bit cheaper) so they are combined here.
-Basically, if you want to start your Ireland visit in Dublin, fly into Dublin, and if you want to start your visit elsewhere, fly into Shannon.
+The Dublin and Shannon airports are on complete opposite sides of Ireland, with both being busy hubs of Aer Lingus, which offers cheap flights.
+You’ll also find that both are similar in airfare price (with Dublin usually being just a bit cheaper) so we’ve combined them both here.
+Basically, if you want to start your Ireland visit in Dublin, fly into Dublin, and if you want to start your visit elsewhere, then you’ll want to fly into Shannon.

 Stockholm, Sweden